Thaliph/terraform-tuto/tutorial.md

 ```

 **Notice :** If you have press `yes`, the state is copied and the `cat` command will show your actual state.

+## Advance
+Summary
+- create a module
+- use expression
+- compare remote state datasource with data source
+## Create a module

 ## Félicitations !

 <walkthrough-conclusion-trophy></walkthrough-conclusion-trophy>